Caswell Developmental Center

 About the Facility

-Caswell Developmental Center, located in Kinston, is the state-operated developmental center for North Carolina’s eastern region.
-Caswell provides services and support to individuals with intellectual and developmental disabilities (IDD), complex behavioral challenges and/or medical conditions whose clinical treatment needs exceed the level of care available in the community.
+Caswell Developmental Center in Kinston, NC is the state operated developmental center for North Carolina’s eastern region.
+Caswell provides services and support to individuals with intellectual and developmental disabilities (IDD), complex behavioral challenges and or medical conditions whose clinical treatment needs exceed the level of care available in the community.

 Eligibility and Admission Criteria